muhamaddarulhadi/Hotspot/README.md

 # :warning: For Educational Purposes Only

 Disclaimer :
-1. For educational purposed only.
+1. For educational purposes only.
 2. Don't use them for illegal activities.
 3. You are the only responsible for your actions :exclamation: